CUNY-CL/wikipron/README.md

 # wikipron

-`wikipron` is a toolkit for working on grapheme-to-phoneme (G2P) mapping.
+`wikipron` is a toolkit for scraping grapheme-to-phoneme (G2P) data from Wiktionary.

 ## Local Development